-Linchevsky et al. (1992), de Villiers (1998), de Villiers et al. (2009) and Foster (2014) all reported on the tendency of students and pre-service teachers to make a long list of all of the attributes of a concept.
-These long descriptive definitions are indeed correct, but many Math educators prefer mathematical definitions to be minimal and elegant, as indicated above (e.g., Leikin and Winicky-Landman 2001; Van Dormolen and Zaslavsky 2003; Vinner 1991).
-On the other hand, there are those who, in certain cases, prefer non-minimal definitions (de Villiers 1998; Pimm 1993; Van Dormolen and Zaslavsky 2003; Zaslavsky and Shir 2005).
+Linchevsky et al. (1992), de Villiers (1998), de Villiers et al. (2009) and Foster (2014) all reported on the tendency of students and pre-service teachers to make long lists of all the attributes of a concept.
+These long descriptive definitions are indeed correct, but many mathematics educators prefer mathematical definitions to be minimal and elegant, as indicated above (e.g., Leikin and Winicky-Landman 2001; Van Dormolen and Zaslavsky 2003; Vinner 1991).
+In contrast, there are those who, in certain cases, prefer non-minimal definitions (de Villiers 1998; Pimm 1993; Van Dormolen and Zaslavsky 2003; Zaslavsky and Shir 2005).

-Leikin and Winicky-Landman (2001) investigated Math teachers (not in the context of Geometry) and found that many high school Math teachers do not notice that a particular concept can be defined by a number of equivalent definitions.
-Vinner (1991) referred to the defining process within mathematical deductive theory as follows:

-Typically, one starts with well-known notions and well-known theorems and proceeds by defining new notion and by proving new theorems. (p.
-65(
+Leikin and Winicky-Landman (2001) investigated mathematics teachers (not in the context of geometry) and found that many high school mathematics teachers do not notice that a particular concept can be defined by a number of equivalent definitions.
+Vinner (1991) referred to the defining process within mathematical deductive theory as follows: “Typically, one starts with well-known notions and well-known theorems and proceeds by defining new notion and by proving new theorems” (p.
+65(.
 Vinner (1991) added that teachers must take into account the concept acquisition and the logical reasoning that are part of this process.
-Harel et al. (2006) related to the difficulty of assessing the accuracy and efficiency of formal proofs and the difficulty of mathematical definitions, and stated the following:

-As it is commonly difficult for students to appreciate the precision and economy of thought afforded by formal proof, it is likely that they experience similar difficulty with mathematical definitions.
-(Harel et al. 2006, p.
-153)
+Harel et al. (2006) related to the difficulty of assessing the accuracy and efficiency of formal proofs and the difficulty of mathematical definitions, concluding that: “As it is commonly difficult for students to appreciate the precision and economy of thought afforded by formal proof, it is likely that they experience similar difficulty with mathematical definitions” (Harel et al. 2006, p.
+153).

-Van Dormolen and Zaslavsky (2003) argued that when a person gives more than one definition for a single concept, that person needs to choose one of those formulations as the definition and consider the other formulations as theorems that must be proven to be equivalent definitions of the same concept.
+Van Dormolen and Zaslavsky (2003) argued that when a person offers more than one definition for a single concept, that person needs to choose one of those formulations as the definition and consider the other formulations as theorems that must be proven to be equivalent definitions of the same concept.
 Türnüklü et al. (2013) found that personal definitions of mathematical concepts are often based on the names given to those concepts, which can lead to many misjudgements.
-In addition, Author et al. (2014) reported that the name parallelogram affects students’ proving processes.
+In addition, Author et al. (2014) reported that the term parallelogram affects students’ proving processes.
 It seems that the influence of the name on the participating students’ conceptions of definitions hindered those students from considering some of the equivalent and alternative definitions of a parallelogram as accurate definitions.

 1.2.
-Definitions and theorems
+Definitions and theorems.

 Fishbein (1994) referred to definitions and theorems as components of mathematics as a formal science.
-In his words:

-This (the formal aspect) refers to axioms, definitions, theorems and proofs.
-The fact is that all these represent the core of mathematics as a formal science. (p.
+In his words: “This (the formal aspect) refers to axioms, definitions, theorems and proofs.
+The fact is that all these represent the core of mathematics as a formal science” (p.
 231).

-Freudenthal (1968) mentioned that turning definitions into theorems and theorems into definitions are some of the most fruitful activities for mathematician and the students expected to enjoy these fruits.
-Also van Dormolen & Zaslavsky (2003) claimed that theorems could be a definition, when we have two equivalent definitions, one has to chose one as a definition and formulate the other as a theorem.
+Freudenthal (1968) mentioned that turning definitions into theorems and theorems into definitions are some of the most fruitful activities for mathematician and the students expected to enjoy these benefits.
+Also, van Dormolen & Zaslavsky (2003) claimed that theorems could be considered as definitions; when there are two equivalent definitions, one can be chosen as a definition and the other formulated as a theorem.

-Van Dormolen and Zaslavsky (2003) enumerated the features needed for a mathematical definition to be a good definition.
-One of those requirements is that the definition correspond to the deductive system to which it belongs and that it be a fundamental part of that system.
-These deductive systems include axioms, theorems and proofs.
+Van Dormolen and Zaslavsky (2003) enumerated the features needed to make a mathematical definition a good definition.
+Among these requirements is that the definition correspond to the deductive system to which it belongs and that it be a fundamental part of that system.
+These deductive systems include axioms, theorems, and proofs.